pymedphys/pymedphys/docs/developer/file-structure.rst

 .. _`The PyMedPhys Source Code Package`: /developer/file-structure.html#id1
 .. _`continuous integration`: https://en.wikipedia.org/wiki/Continuous_integration

 The PyMedPhys Source Code Package
 ---------------------------------

 All library source code for PyMedPhys is contained within ``src/pymedphys``.
 Within this directory, the code is organised into a range of categories, such as ``dicom``, ``gamma``, etc. These correspond to Python modules.
-Finally, code within these categories is organised into levels:
+Finally, code within these categories is organised into levels.
+Levelling the source code helps to prevent circular code dependencies.
+See diagram below:

 .. code-block:: bash